What Are New Car Rebates and Dealer Incentives?

 These programs come in several forms.
 Some manufacturer programs include huge discounts on the vehicle’s price and will provide additional savings.

 Factory incentives and customer rebates are marketing support programs available to dealerships and consumers to help stimulate retail new car sales.
 These programs come in several forms.
-Some discounts are highly advertised, and some are private incentives you may have to dig to find.
-I will show you how to search and use them to your advantage.
+Some discounts are highly advertised, and some are private incentives that you may have to find.
+I will show you how to search for and use them to your advantage.

 There are two ways a manufacturer can provide financial support to dealers to help them market new cars to consumers and stimulate recent car sales.

 Manufacturers will run these programs at different times of the year.
-If you fail to research this information up front or ask about these programs, you will never know if the vehicle you’re looking to purchase has one available.
-To make matters worse, most dealers will not come out and offer them to you.
+If you fail to research this information up front or ask about these programs, you will never know if the vehicle you want to purchase has one available.
+To make matters worse, most dealers will not offer them to you.

-This section will provide you with the information and the tools you’ll need to understand how these special programs work and how to check to see if a vehicle you want to buy has a rebate or incentive attached to it.
+This section will provide you with the information and tools you need to understand how these special programs work and how to check to see if a vehicle you want to buy has a rebate or incentive attached.

-The most common programs are provided to consumers directly from the manufacturer.
-Depending on the vehicle, there may be more than one program available.
+The most common programs are provided directly by the manufacturer to consumers.
+Depending on the vehicle, more than one program may be available.

 • Low-interest financing